ricsanfre/pi-cluster/docs/_docs/fluxcd.md

 ```

-#### Avoid var substitution for certain resources
+#### Skip var substitution for certain resources

 Environment variables can be defined in different manifest fields (i.e container commands or environment variables whose values are obtained from ConfigMaps).
 If those environement variable s are defined using `${var}` notation, Flux will try to substitute the variable and it will replace by empty string if no definition is found.
-See [[PiCluster - ArgoCD to Flux migration#^354885| Pi Cluster Keycloak deployment error]] details.

 If you want to avoid var substitutions in scripts embedded in ConfigMaps or container commands,  `$var` notation must be used instead of `${var}`.
 If you want to keep the curly braces you can use `$${var}` which will print out `${var}`.